 In all three stages, meaning fulfills four functions.
 First, it is cognitive in that it mediates the real world in which we live out our lives.
 Secondly, it is efficient in that it governs our intention of what we do.
 Thirdly, it is constitutive in that it is an intrinsic component of culture and institutions.

 And fourthly, it is communicative in that, through its various carriers-spontaneous intersubjectivity, art, symbol, language, and incarnation in the lives and deeds of persons-individual meaning becomes common meaning, and, through the transmission of training and education, generates history.

 In the first stage, these functions are not clearly recognized and accurately differentiated.
 So the blend of the cognitive and constitutive functions, for example, brings about the constitution not only of cultures and institutions but also the story of the world's origins in myth.
 And just as the constitutive function of meaning pretends to speculative capacities beyond its range, so the efficient function of meaning pretends to practical powers which a more differentiated consciousness denominates as magic.
 Religious expression at this stage is a result of the projective association or identification of religious experience with its outward occasion.
-The focus of such expression is on what we, by hindsight, would call the external, the spatial, the specific, and the human, as contrasted with the internal the temporal the generic, and the divine.
+The focus of such expression is on what we, by hindsight, would call the external, the spatial, the specific, and the human, as contrasted with the internal, the temporal, the generic, and the divine.
 What is indeed temporal, generic, internal, and in the realm of transcendence is identified as spatial, specific, external, and occurring in a realm other than that of transcendence.
 Thus there result the gods of the moment, the god of this or that place, of this or that person, of Abraham or Laban, of this of that group, of the Canaanites, the Philistines, the Israelites.

 The key to the movement from the first stage of meaning to the second is located in the differentiation of the functions of meaning.
 The advance of technique will enable the association of the efficient function with poiesis and praxis and reveal the inefficacy of magic.
 But more far-reaching in its implications is the differentiation of the cognitive function of meaning from the other three functions.
-As the key to the religious expression of undifferentiated consciousness lies in insight into sensible presentations and representations, so the limitations of such consciousness to the spatial, the specific, the external, and the human will recede to the extent that the sensible presentations and representations are linguistic.58 This does not mean, however, that a self-conscious transposition to interiority, time, the generic, and the divine occurs.
+As the key to the religious expression of undifferentiated consciousness lies in insight into sensible presentations and representations, so the limitations of such consciousness to the spatial, the specific, and external, and the human will recede to the extent that the sensible presentations and representations are linguistic.
+53 theory and common sense, but between necessity and contingence.
+The basic concepts of genuine--i.e., universal and necessary--science were metaphysical, and so the sciences were conceived as continuous with philosophy.

+This does not mean, however, that a self-conscious transposition to interiority, time, the generic, and the divine occurs.
 Rather we have a movement away from all immediacy in favor of objectification.
 The return to immediacy in terms of interiority, time, the generic, and the divine must await the emergence of the third stage of meaning.